top of page

 Espalier Apple Tree

 Apples are natural-born superstars of the espalier world.
-With their flexible branches and an unrivaled knack for shape-shifting, they're the leading actors in my garden's drama.
+With their flexible branches and an unrivaled knack for shape-shifting, they're the leading actors in garden's dramas.
 Varieties like 'Golden Delicious,' 'Granny Smith,' and 'Fuji' are the headliners, known for their impeccable espalier training skills.
 These thespians don't just offer a range of flavors; they also bring fruits of various sizes to the table, serving up both visual intrigue and culinary versatility.

 Espalier Pear Tree